 So you’re ready to take the plunge and do this thing!

-Today, we’re looking at how to insert your menstrual cup, some great folds to try, and common questions you may have when you’re learning how to use a period cup.
+Today, we’re looking at how to insert a menstrual cup, some great menstrual cup folds to try, and common questions you may have when you’re learning how to use a period cup.

 When you’re learning about menstrual cups, finding the best one for you, and thinking about it abstractly, you may not be too worried.
 But when the package arrives in the mail, and you take it out, you may put that pretty package up for a while until you get the nerve to try.